Flying the 0-1 Bird dog in the United States Army Fixed-Wing Flight School was a great experience.

 Better them than me.

 Shooting touch and go’s at the “h” pads was fun not only because it was a challenge, but also because we alternated flying with our “stick mates,” so, we had some time to stand around and watch our classmates’ landings.
 This provided some good laughs and an appreciation for the strength of the bird dog.
 Although I did witness more than one tail wheel break off and get dragged by the cables.

 Another stage of training in the Bird Dog was low-level navigation.
-My stick mate, Lt.
-Peters, and I alternated flying the front seat to complete our separate mission.
+My stick mate, Second Lt.
+Bernard Street, and I alternated flying the front seat to complete our separate missions.
 Our goal was to fly a circuit by navigating a series of four or five checkpoints while staying at or below 500 feet.

-One of my favorite memories took place high above a little town named Opp, Alabama.
+One of my favorite memories flying the Bird dog took place high above a little town named Opp, Alabama.
 Well high is relative.
-I was probably only a couple thousand feet, but that was as high as I ever remember flying the bird dog.
+I was probably only a couple thousand feet, but that was as high as I ever remember flying the Bird dog.

 The winds from the west were faster than I was flying, so I was actually moving backwards.

 With no experience in helicopters, that remains my only experience flying backwards.